 Keep your listings simple and focus on providing only details that are relevant to the item for sale.

-Don't use keywords that are unrelated to your item to inappropriately draw attention to your listing.
-This is against eBay's policies because it's unfair and it can confuse buyers.
+Don't use keywords that are unrelated to your item as a way to draw attention to your listing.
+This practice confuses buyers and is against our search and browse manipulation policy.

 Using stock photos for used or less-than-perfect items.
-Buyers generally expect stock photos to be used on brand new and unopened items.
+Stock photos may only be used for brand-new and unopened items.

 Having misleading photos—for example showing two shirts when only one is actually for sale